aws-samples/prompt-migration-for-large-language-model-agility/README.md

 * Run through notebooks under the "notebooks" folder for a end-to-end migration pipeline.
 * The input data is stored under "data/sample_docs", if you wish to bring in your own data please replace the documents there.
-* The prompts are stored under ""data/prompts" for different LLM model (ie. OpenAI or Claude).
+* The prompts are stored under ""data/prompts" for different Large Language Models(LLMs)
 * Please replace the prompts for your source model under the repected folder.
 The migrated prompts for target model will also be stored here after running the prompt_migration notebook.
 * The Evaluation Reports are stored under "outputs/evaluation_reports/" for different frameworks(ie. Deepeval or RAGAS)